-Seven features were identified close to the development area.
-These are shown on figure 8 and described below with recommendations for further assessment and mitigatory measures, where appropriate.
+In the previous assessment seven features were identified close to the development area.
+Two additional features have been added for the present assessment and only those features relevant to the new development site are listed below.
+The feature numbers used are the same as in the previous assessment and these features are shown on figure 8 and described below with recommendations for further assessment and mitigatory measures, where appropriate.
 These features were allocated PRN numbers and they will be added to the HER.
-PRN numbers of these new features are not shown on figure 8 for clarity but are listed below.

-Feature 01 Baptismal Well PRN 29309 Plates 1 and 2 SH 58455 31066 Period: Post medieval Category: C Impact: None A rectangular concrete pool with steps down into it and railings around, all surrounded by a low stone wall.
+Feature 01 Baptismal Well PRN 29309

+SH 58455 31066

+Period: Post medieval

+A rectangular concrete pool with steps down into it and railings around, all surrounded by a low stone wall.
 To the south of the well is a higher stone wall, on which is a slate plaque bearing the inscription 'Scotch Baptist, baptismal well, built 1841' in Welsh and English.

-Recommendations for further assessment: None Recommendations for mitigatory measures: Avoid Feature 02 Reservoir PRN 29310 Plate 3 SH 5848 3105
+Recommendations for further assessment: None Recommendations for mitigatory measures: Avoid

+Feature 02 Reservoir PRN 29310

-Period: Modern
+SH 5848 3105 Period: Modern

-Category: C Impact: None
+Category: D Impact: None